-Furthermore, the brazing cycle modifies the annealing and aging treatments of CuCrZr in which the single-phase supersaturated solid solution is created due to diffusion and the grain grown.
-So, the material properties are modified.
+Furthermore, the brazing cycle modifies the annealing and aging treatments of CuCrZr in which the single-phase supersaturated solid solution is created due to diffusion and the grain grown and, therefore, modifying the material properties.
 Too little diffusion and the particles will be too small to impede dislocations effectively; too much diffusion and they will be too large and dispersed to interact with most of dislocations.

-The material combinations of Table 1 with CuCrZr require a postheat treatment to recover the mechanical properties in the CuCrZr.
-The post-heat treatment is defined by a ramp up of 10 °C/min till 475 \pm 5 °C, followed of dwell at 475 °C for 3 hours and a natural cool down to room temperature with nitrogen partial pressure atmosphere.
+The material combinations of Table 1 with CuCrZr require a post-heat treatment to recover the mechanical properties of CuCrZr after the brazing cycles.
+The post-heat treatment is defined by a ramp up of 10 °C/min till 475 $\pm$ 5 °C, followed of dwell at 475 °C for 3 hours and a natural cool down to room temperature with nitrogen partial pressure atmosphere.

 After the pre and post heat treatments, the CuCrZr is over-annealed and over-aged.
 However, these treatments are sufficient for performing joint assessment.
 Fig. 12 shows microscopy of CuCrZr after pre and post heat treatments.
 It can be seen the structure has evenly distributed grains with no signal of precipitation.

-It is recommended to study the pre and post heat treatments for CuCrZr in future phases to self-correct the over-aging and annealing from the procurement phase until the operation for an integrated component [16,20].
+It is recommended to study the pre and post heat treatments for CuCrZr in future phases to self-correct the over-aging and annealing from the procurement phase until the operation for an integrated component.

-Fig. 12.
-SEM of CuCrZr after pre/post-heat treatment.
-Tungsten-CuCrZr specimen brazed with H-Bronze.
+Fig. 12.- SEM of CuCrZr after pre/post-heat treatment.
+Tungsten-CuCrZr specimen brazed with H-Bronze